eCERTO goes beyond Dynamic Pricing

 Finally, the use of Lump Sum/Turnkey contracts is widespread in the Middle East and Latin America.
 Owners award the full scope to one (or two) tier-1 contractor(s) who manage the entire project to deliver an outcome.
 The contractor act as the project integrator.

 The findings of the study led us to include commercial model innovation into our technology development plan.
-In addition to the implementation of Dynamic Pricing, our technology platform will use data from past projects and existing contracts to generate costs for a range of commercial strategies, so that owners can choose the optimum strategy for their project in collaboration with their contractors.
+In addition to the implementation of Dynamic Pricing, our technology platform will use data from past projects and existing contracts to generate costs for a range of commercial strategies, so that owners can choose the optimal strategy for their project in collaboration with their contractors.

 Stay tuned for further updates.